dverse-systems/dverse-runtime/README.md

 # dverse-runtime
-A lightweight, sandboxed WebAssembly runtime for executing trust-verified logic capsules locally — offline, deterministically, and securely.
+A lightweight, sandboxed WebAssembly runtime for executing locally — offline, deterministically, and securely.